-A case study between OSD Rational Method and Pond Rational Method has been done, to compare the difference between these two stormwater managements.
+A case study between OSD Swinburne Method and Pond Rational Method has been done, to compare the difference between these two stormwater managements.

 OSD is suitable to be used for a development area of less than 5 ha, while Pond is used for an area larger than 5 ha.
 However, MSMA 2nd Edition has come out with a shorter, simplified method for OSD called “Simplified Method” and is often encouraged by the authority to use this new method. (refer blog Comparison of OSD results between software calculation and excel spreadsheet using ‘Simplified Method)